cypress-io/cypress-example-todomvc/readme.md

 This repo contains an example React App, with the tests written in Cypress.

-Additionally this example app is configured to run tests in Travis CI.
+Additionally this example app is configured to run tests in Circle CI and Travis CI.

 The tests are written to be directly compared to the official TodoMVC tests.